Delayed Action

-Delayed Action is a 1954 British film noir mystery film directed by John Harlow and starring Robert Ayres, June Thorburn and Alan Wheatley.
-It was produced as a second feature for release by General Film Distributors.
-It was shot at Twickenham Studios in London with sets designed by the art director Wilfred Arnold.
+Delayed Action is a 1954 British second feature ('B') film noir mystery film directed by John Harlow and starring Robert Ayres, June Thorburn and Alan Wheatley.
+It was written by Geoffrey Orme, produced by Robert S. Baker and Monty Berman for Kenilworth Film Productions and released by General Film Distributors.

 Plot

 Two criminals do a deal with a suicidal man, who will confess to crimes they have committed before killing himself.
 However he subsequently has a change of heart.